weiping-bj/Data-Transfer-Cost-on-AWS/Networking/TGW/TGW-EN.md

 ![TGW Cross Account Cost Model](png/04.tgw-x-account.png)

-In the diagram, the hourly rate is drawn in the corresponding Account box
+In the figure, the hourly rate is drawn in the corresponding Account box

 [Back to Top](#summary)